sell-first-studio/elevenlabs-worldhackathon/backend/PRD.md

   - We will use Livekit with Elevenlabs to build the voice AI agent.
   - Use Elevenlabs for the STT and TTS.
 For the LLM node in Livekit use Groq.
   - The IT support agent should be aggressive and push the user to expose the OTP code with time pressure as an excuse.
 - After the call, we will analyze the transcript to see if the user exposes the OTP code.
-We will use Blackbox API to use the claude Sonnet 4.5 model to analyze the transcript with structured output; regarding feedback and the success or failure of the attack.
+We will use Blackbox API to use the claude Sonnet 4.5 model to analyze the transcript with structured output; regarding feedback and the success or failure of the attack. https://docs.blackbox.ai/api-reference/chat

 Do not implement any database for the project just use the file system.

 There are sub-agents:
-twilio-specialist
 elevenlabs-specialist.
 livekit-docs-specialist

+For the Twilio I want you to tell me what I need to get.

+We will be doing this project to the backend folder.